 Information for:Sign up to our Engage eNewsletter

-The government is introducing new building safety legislation and has asked the Health and Safety Executive (HSE) to establish a new building safety regulator to:
+Alongside this legislation, the Government has asked the Health and Safety Executive (HSE) to establish a new building safety regulator to:

 The government’s proposals were informed by an independent review of building regulations and fire safety, commissioned by the Ministry of Housing, Communities and Local Government in the wake of the Grenfell Tower fire on 14 June 2017 which led to 72 fatalities.